 Community Involved in Sustaining Agriculture (CISA) is accepting interns!
 CISA strengthens farms and engages the community to build the local food economy.
 CISA is a non-profit, 501(c)3 organization.
 They began this work more than 20 years ago, and thousands of people in our region have contributed to their success and impact.
 More than 250 farms participate in the programs, and the number of residents who are committed to supporting local agriculture grows every day.
 The Be a Local Hero, Buy Locally Grown® program, the longest-running agricultural buy-local campaign in the country, connects farmers and the community, improving farm business viability and enhancing the quality of life for residents across the region.
 Please see here for their internship opportunities.

-Essex Farm in Essex, NY which offers an impressive full-diet CSA.
+Essex Farm in Essex, NY offers an impressive full-diet CSA and you might remember the book that was written about the farm, The Dirty Life by Kristen Kimball.
 Please see here for additional info.
 Housing options exist for interns.
 Owner and farmer Mark Kimball suggests texting his cell phone to inquiry about internships, as they do not have great cell reception at the farm: 518-570-6399.